-Thinking about the prospect, just the prospect not even the nailed down and on the calendar sort, of a brunch makes me happy.
+Thinking about the prospect, just the prospect, not even the nailed-down-on-the-calendar brunch makes me happy.
 Going to bed at 9PM also makes me happy, which is why if I had to rank brunch and dinner, I have to admit that I get a little more excited about an invitation for brunch.
 (But let’s be clear here, any opportunity to sit around a table and enjoy food and conversation with friends makes me happy!)

 So, even though brunch and I are great friends, when I’m hosting brunch, I still need time in the morning for a book and coffee in bed (i.e. spilling coffee in bed).
 Oh wait, reality check, that was pre-kids!
 Back to reality.
 I just want a lazy morning where the kids and I can do puzzles, play doctor and color before I begin preparing everything.
 I also want to serve something a little fancier (but not too fancy) than my weekday fare.

 Of course a frittata or an egg bake is an obvious choice for serving a group, (accompanied by your favorite baked bread, roll, etc.) but I’m going to go a little further in simplicity here with the help of a make-ahead and amazingly flavorful harissa chile sauce.
 If I was serving a brunch menu to friends this weekend, I would prepare this dish, sweet potato bread (I’m working on my own recipe, but I have made this one with great success!), and finish with berries with a little kefir and sprouted pumpkin seeds on top to finish.
 Oh my gosh, I’m getting hungry!